 By William Hart McNichols ©

-Another gay perspective on Kuan Yin is provided by Toby Johnson in our previous post “Kuan Yin: Androgynous spirit of compassion.”
+Another LGBTQ perspective on Kuan Yin is provided by Toby Johnson in Kuan Yin: Androgynous spirit of compassion, which he wrote for the Jesus in Love Blog.
 Johnson begins by retelling the traditional story of Kuan Yin.
 Then he explains that it is “a nice myth for gay people” because: